 The organization hasn’t put any hard timelines on the strategic plan phases.
 Instead, they will be using academic research, consultations, and meeting with stakeholders to move through the phases.

 BBBS presented strong financial reporting during their AGM on Wednesday.
 The organization had $3.92 million in revenue for the last fiscal year, and expenses of $3.38 million.
 The financials were audited by KPMG, who gave the organization a clean report.

 The strong financial report coming out the pandemic serves as both a signal and a reminder to Calgarians that BBBS is continuing for the long haul, said Lima-Coelho.

 “People want to know who’s going to be around, and we have great ambitions for this organization, but it’s important for me as a CEO of a small non-profit, and the community we serve, for them to know we’re not going anywhere,” he said.

 The organization has retained financial support from individuals, organizations, and foundations throughout the pandemic.

-Additionally, it was announced that the non-profit would be the recipient of a $650,000 donation from Canadian Progress Clubs, Bow River Chapter.
+Additionally, it was announced that the non-profit would be the recipient of a $650,000 donation from a number of Canadian Progress Clubs, including the Bow River Chapter.
 This marked the largest single donation in the organization’s history.

 The organization’s charity fundraiser with former City Councillor and Mayoral Candidate Jeromy Farkas is sill ongoing.
 To date they’ve raised over $90,000, and are still accepting donations through their website.